Ekta Nagar–Varanasi Mahamana Express

 The 20903 / 20904 Ekta Nagar–Varanasi Mahamana Express is an Superfast Express train belonging to Western Railway zone that runs between Ekta Nagar and Varanasi Junction in India.
 It is currently being operated with 20903/20904 train numbers on a weekly basis.

 Coach composition

-The train has LHB rakes with max speed of 110 kmph.
-The train consists of 20 coaches:
+The train has LHB rakes with a maximum speed of 130 km/h.
+The train consists of 24 coaches: